tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Because TLS includes substantial improvements over SSL Version 2.0, attackers may try to make TLS-capable clients and servers fall back to Version 2.0.
-This attack can occur if (and only if) two TLS-capable peers use an SSL 2.0 handshake.
+This attack can occur if (and only if) two TLS-capable parties use an SSL 2.0 handshake.

 Although the solution using non-random PKCS #1 block type 2 message padding is